danehobrecht/niu-mini-keymap/README.md

 >ERROR: Bootloader not found.
 Trying again in 5s

 This is indicating that the board is waiting to be reset.
-Resetting can be done with an assigned macro, or via the button located on the PCB.
+Resetting can be done with a previously assigned macro, or via the button located on the PCB.
 This can be accessed through the bottomside of the case.

 Note: Ensure RGB is toggled "on" prior to resetting.
 QMK will not recognize the bootloader otherwise.